Lyashko-Looijenga morphisms and primitive factorizations of the Coxeter element: Complex reflection groups and their braid groups

 Since they are finite and act linearly, complex reflection groups already have a very simple {\it Geometric Invariant Theory} (GIT).
 The Shephard-Todd-Chevalley theorem implies that, in fact, they have the best possible; the orbit space $W\setminus V$ is an affine complex space ($W\setminus V\cong \CC^n$).
 Moreover the quotient map $\rho: V\rightarrow W\setminus V$ is given {\it explicitly} via the fundamental invariants:

-An irreducible complex reflection group $W$ acting on an $n$-dimensional space, can always be (minimally) generated by either $n$ or $n+1$ reflections.
-In what follows we will restrict ourselves to groups in the first category, which are accordingly called { well-generated}.
+An irreducible complex reflection group $W$ acting on an $n$-dimensional space, can always be generated by either $n$ or $n+1$ reflections (fewer reflections are never sufficient).
+In what follows we will restrict ourselves to groups in the first category, which are called { well-generated}.
 Of their various properties and equivalent characterizations \cites[Prop.~4.2]{bes-zariski}[Thm.~2.4]{bes-kpi1}, key for us is that they have good analogs of Coxeter elements.

 Recall first the {\it generalized Coxeter number} $h$ of $W$, as defined by Gordon and Griffeth \cite{gordon-griffeth-catalan}.
-It is given by $\displaystyle h:=\frac{N^*+N}{n}$, where $N^*$ and $N$ are, respectively, the numbers of quasi-reflections and of reflecting hyperplanes of $W$, and $n$ is its rank.
+It is given by $\displaystyle h:=\frac{N^*+N}{n}$, where $N^*:=|\mathcal{R}|$ and $N:=|\mathcal{A}|$ are, respectively, the numbers of pseudo-reflections and of reflecting hyperplanes of $W$, and $n$ is its rank.
 For a well-generated group $W$, $h$ is equal to the highest degree $d_n$.
 Then we have:

 \begin{defn}\cite[Defn.~7.1]{bes-kpi1} We set $\zeta=e^{2\pi i/h}$ and define a { Coxeter element} $c$ of $W$ to be a $\zeta$-regular element in the sense of Springer \cite{springer-regular-elements}.
 That is, $c$ has a $\zeta$-eigenvector $v$ that lies in no reflection hyperplane.
 In well-generated groups $W$, Coxeter elements exist\footnote{In fact, this is yet another characterization of well-generated groups, as one can easily see from \cite[Prop.~4.2]{bes-zariski} and known properties of regular numbers.} and they form a single conjugacy class (but see \cite{reiner-ripoll-stump-non-conjugate-coxeter-elements} for a generalization). \end{defn}